Judwaa 2: Critical reception

+Judwaa 2 received negative reviews from critics for its acting, writing and overall humor but it was a box office success.

 On review aggregator website Rotten Tomatoes Judwaa 2 has an approval score of 33% based on 12 reviews.
 Meena Iyer of The Times of India gave the film a rating of 3 out of 5 and said that the film is "basically innocent fun meant to pander to the child in you."
 Rohit Vats of Hindustan Times gave the film a rating of 2 out of 5 and said that, "Judwaa 2, like the original, isn’t a piece of art, in fact it’s mediocre, but it’s that one film which may lift your mood.
 At 149-minutes, this slapstick comedy has some really laugh-worthy moments."
 Raja Sen of NDTV criticized Varun Dhawan for not being his spontaneous self and instead making an attempt to act like Salman Khan.
 The critic called this film, which is a remake of Judwaa, "a weak cover version" and gave it a rating of 1.5 out of 5.
 Rajeev Masand of News18 gave the film a rating of 2 out of 5 and said that, "There’s no question that if there had to be a remake of Judwaa, it had to have Varun Dhawan.
 The more important question is – did there really have to be a remake of Judwaa in the first place?".

 Sukanya Verma of Rediff gave the film a rating of 2 out of 5 saying that, "Judwaa 2’s balloon of recycled gas soon goes phus (deflates) and what’s left is tedious buffoonery of the brainless, for the brainless and by the brainless".
 Rohit Bhatnagar of Deccan Chronicle found the movie to be "illogical yet enjoyable" and gave it a rating of 3 out of 5.
 Sarita A Tanwar of DNA India gave the film a rating of 3 out of 5 saying that, "Judwaa 2 is a lot of unadulterated old-school fun.
 Watch it for its brazen humour and Varun Dhawan’s spectacular act."
 Uday Bhati of Live Mint commented on the film saying that, "‘Judwaa 2’ is a cringeworthy reboot of the 1997 David Dhawan comedy."
 Bollywood Hungama gave the film a rating of 3.5 out of 5 saying that, "On the whole, JUDWAA 2, despite all the goofs, flaws and clichés, comes across as a decent paisa-vasool (worth your money) entertainer."